carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-Note that, unlike functions, every parameter to a type must either be generic or
+Note that, unlike functions, every parameter to a type must be compile-time,
-template, using `:!` or `template...:!`, not dynamic, with a plain `:`.
+either symbolic using `:!` or template using `template...:!`, not dynamic, with
+a plain `:`.

 Two types are the same if they have the same name and the same arguments.
 Carbon's [manual type equality](#manual-type-equality) approach means that the